mechristenson/study-guides/csci585/final-study-guide.md

 12. Ensemble Methods
   - Use of multiple learning algorithms to obtain a better predictive performance than could be obtained from any of the constituent learning algorithms alone
   - Minimize or eliminate any variances or biases between the individual learners

+13. Regression Algorithms
+  - Predict the output of values based on input features from data fed into the system
+  - Linear Regression - Learn a linear separator in order to predict class of new data
+  - Non-Linear Regression - Learn a non-linear separator in order to predict class of new data
+  - Regression Tree - Learn a tree in order to predict class of new data

 #### Concepts
 1. Types of AI